Goan fish curry

 - Cook, stirring often, for a few minutes until it smells fragrant.

-- Add the brown sugar, tamarind and coconut milk and let it come to a rapid simmer.
+- Add the brown sugar, tamarind, tomatoes and coconut milk and let it come to a rapid simmer.

 - Add the green beans, peppers and fish and cook until the fish is just cooked through and the vegetables are cooked but still crunchy.